Empirical.RdDensity, distribution function, quantile function, and random generation for the empirical distribution based on a set of observations

 $$r = \frac{x - x_{(i)}}{x_{(i+1)} - x_{(i)}}$$

 (Chambers et al., 1983).
-The function pemp
+The function pemp uses the above two equations

-when discrete=FALSE
+when discrete=FALSE.

 Estimating Quantiles

-computes the estimated quantiles based on the observed
+The function qemp computes the estimated quantiles based on the observed

 data.
 If the observations are assumed to come from a discrete distribution, the